WordPerfect: WordPerfect for DOS

 In 1983, WordPerfect 3.0 was released for DOS.
 This was updated to support DOS 2.x, sub-directories, and hard disks.
 It also expanded printer support, where WordPerfect 2.x only supports Epson and Diablo printers that were hard-coded into the main program.
 Adding support for additional printers this way was impractical, so the company introduced printer drivers, a file containing a list of control codes for each model of printer.
 Version 3.0 has support for 50 different printers, and this was expanded to 100 within a year.
 WordPerfect also supplied an editor utility that allows users to make their own printer drivers, or to modify the included ones.
 A version of WordPerfect 3.0 became the Editor program of WordPerfect Office.

-At its peak, WordPerfect Corporation occupied this seven-building campus in Orem, Utah, at the foothills of the Wasatch Range.
+At its peak, WordPerfect Corporation occupied a 12-building campus in Orem, Utah, in the foothills of the Wasatch Range.

 WordPerfect 4.0 was released in 1984; by then WordPerfect was the third most-popular word processor, behind WordStar and MultiMate.
 WordPerfect 4.1 appeared in 1985, with versions for various non-PC compatibles such as Tandy 2000 and DEC Rainbow.
 WordPerfect 4.2, released in 1986, introduced automatic paragraph numbering, important to law offices, and automatic numbering and placement of footnotes and endnotes that were important both to law offices and academics.
 It became the first program to overtake the original market leader WordStar in a major application category on the DOS platform.

 By 1986 more than 300 large companies used what had become the best-selling word processor in the United States, with 60% of sales from word of mouth.
 SSI (renaming itself WordPerfect Corporation that year) was the fifth-largest independent software company, with $52 million in annual sales.
 Sales doubled to more than $100 million in 1987 for the 350 WordPerfect Corp. employees, including 100 in customer support.
 Ashton left BYU to serve as full-time president.
 That year Compute! magazine described WordPerfect as "a standard in the MS-DOS world" and "a powerhouse program that includes almost everything".
-Rapid growth continued, with $196 million in sales in 1988 with 1100 employees increasing to more than $500 million in 1990 with 4000 employees.
+Competitor WordMARC cited its rival by name, advertising that "WordPerfect Ain't".
+In a negative review of DisplayWrite, John V. Lombardi noted that the IBM product was the same price as WordPerfect but without the latter's "such superior support".